-Trump showcases ambassador to China at Iowa rally
+Trump on economy: 'Buy American, hire American'

 And China can make things complicated for the Trump administration.
 It could refuse to help slow the nuclear program of close ally North Korea, impose tariffs on US goods or make it more difficult for American businesses to operate in China.

-Trump was in Des Moines as one of his stops on his "thank you" tour of rallies in swing states that helped deliver the real estate mogul his surprise general election win last month.
+Trump also highlighted other parts of his policy promises which appeared to highlight both his commitments to stricter trade laws as well as national pride.
+He vowed to crack down on employes who violate Visa rules, also saying that he was going to suspend immigration from places "where it cannot be processed or vetted."

+"We want people coming into our country we want them coming in legally," Trump said at his rally.
+"There are going to be doors in the wall big beautiful doors."

-During his speech, Trump also alluded to his comments last week where he suggested people who burn the US flag should be jailed or lose their citizenship.
+Also during his speech, Trump also alluded to his comments last week where he suggested people who burn the US flag should be jailed or lose their citizenship.
 He said he'd be putting forward something soon "in the not so distant future."

 "And to all veterans who wore the uniform before, I say to you now in behalf of a very grateful nation, thank you, thank you thank you ...
 We'll honor your service, your sacrifice," Trump said.
 "And that really begins with defending and respecting our American flag.
 I think you'll be liking some of the things we'll be putting forward in the not so distant future.
 You know what I mean?"

-He also took the time at the beginning of his speech to honor the late John Glenn, a US senator and astronaut from Ohio who died Thursday at the age of 95.
+He took the time at the beginning of his speech to honor the late John Glenn, a US senator and astronaut from Ohio who died Thursday at the age of 95.

 "When Pearl Harbor was attacked, one man who immediately enlisted to defend his country was John Glenn," he said.
 "For the next seven decades, he devoted his life to defending the American people ... he was a giant among men and a true American legend."